casperhm/Banking-task/README.md

 So if you want a savings type account with 1000 overdraft and a 5000 withdrawal limit:

-savings,5000,-1000
+savings,-5000,-1000

 DO NOT use capital letters
 DO NOT make duplicates
-DO NOT use negative numbers for withdrawal limits
+DO use negative numbers for withdrawal limits
 DO use negative numbers for overdraft limits

 New account types will require a program restart to take effect